abane94/madcheetah-scraper/README.md

 # MadCheetah Scraper

-Web scraper service with daily scheduling capabilities.
+Web scraper service with daily scheduling capabilities using Puppeteer and Chromium.

 ## NixOS Deployment